Chapel Hill: Stop Calling it ‘Terrorism’

 Terrorism is a slippery and often subjective term, which governments use again and again to their own advantage.
 In theory the term applies to acts of violence with a political objective or motivation.
 In practice it acts a label that can be applied to any organizations and individuals that you don’t like.

 There is no evidence so far to suggest that Hicks was affiliated to any political group, organization or ideology, or that there was any political dimension or motivation to his actions.

+Just because he was an atheist doesn’t mean that he was a ‘militant atheist’ or an ‘anti-theist’ terrorist.
 And just because governments use the word terrorism to lift acts of violence into a new category of (politically useful) horror, doesn’t mean that critics of this process or those who have been victims of it should do the same. .

-A vacuous term remains vacuous, regardless of the victims or perpetrators.
-And calling Hicks a ‘terrorist’ doesn’t make him any worse than he already is, and it doesn’t make the Chapel Hill murders any worse than they already are, and I very much doubt whether it explains these awful crimes.
+Critique that by all means.
+But a vacuous term remains vacuous, regardless of the victims or perpetrators.
+And calling Hicks a terrorist doesn’t make him any worse than he already is, and it doesn’t make the Chapel Hill murders any worse than they already are, and I very much doubt whether it explains these horrendous crimes.